DaalyRakesh/CrowdFunding/README.md

 1. Clone the repository
 2. Open the project in your preferred code editor
-3. For the hero background image, add an image file named `hero-bg.jpg` in the `images` folder
-4. Open `index.html` in your web browser to view the website
+3. Open `index.html` in your web browser to view the website

 ## Technologies Used